 Dog separation anxiety affects all breeds, although some breeds are more prone to the issue than others.
 Separation anxiety is an episode of severe distress that dogs exhibit when left alone, even for as short a time as fifteen minutes or half an hour.
 What can you do to help Fido work through the issue?
-Some pet parents have resorted to medication, but there are some other steps you can take for treating separation anxiety and to help your dog cope with the stress she experiences when you have to be away.
+While I agree that medication can be helpful, there are some other steps you can take for treating separation anxiety and to help your dog cope with the stress she experiences when you have to be away.

 Why has my dog developed separation anxiety?

 Keep in mind that some breeds are more prone to developing what amounts to a mental issue when compared to other breeds.
 These breeds include: